Zerg00s/AngularForms/README.md

 ## How to Deploy Angular Forms:
 - Download the project
 - Open it with Visual Studio
-- Specify site url, your login and a target list that will have Angular forms applied
+- Specify site URL, your login and a target list that will have Angular forms applied
 - Hit F5 to deploy.
 Angular view and controller will be automatically generated depending on the current list fields

 ![Form Sample](https://github.com/Zerg00s/AngularForms/blob/master/Deploy.jpg?raw=true)